-(AK, ID, OR, WA) 1111 Third Avenue, Suite 715 Seattle, WA 98101-3212 (206) 553-5930
+Seattle Regional Office (AK\, ID, OR\, WA\) 300 Fifth Avenue, Suite 1280 Seattle, WA 98104 (206) 757-6700 (206) 757-6705 Fax

-These states and territories operate their own OSHA-approved job safety and health programs and cover state and local government employees as well as private sector employees.
-The Connecticut, New Jersey, New York and Virgin Islands plans cover public employees only.
-States with approved programs must have standards that are identical to, or at least as effective as, the Federal standards.
+\ These states and territories operate their own OSHA-approved job safety and health plans and cover state and local government employees as well as private sector employees.
+The Connecticut, Illinois, Maine, New Jersey, New York and Virgin Islands programs cover public employees only.
+(Private sector workers in these states are covered by Federal OSHA).
+States with approved programs must have standards that are identical to, or at least as effective as, the Federal OSHA standards.

-Note: To get contact information for OSHA Area Offices, OSHA-approved State Plans and OSHA Consultation Projects, please visit us online at www.osha.gov or call us at 1-800-321-0SHA.
+Note: To get contact information for OSHA area offices, OSHA-approved state plans and OSHA consultation projects, please visit us online at www.osha.gov or call us at 1-800-321-OSHA (6742).